- Can I advertise at On Stage Lighting?

 Rob Sayer

-Started in mid 2007, On Stage Lighting has quickly grown to become the No.1 stage lighting blog in the world.
+Started in mid 2007, On Stage Lighting quickly grew to become the No.1 stage lighting blog in the world.
 This is no wild boast.

-With 15,000 to 20,000 Absolute Unique Visits per month from readers in over 120 countries, On Stage Lighting is the website most favoured by people looking for stage lighting information and help.
-Our monthly 40,000+ page views certainly keep the servers on their toes.
+With 20,000 to 40,000 Absolute Unique Visits per month from readers in over 120 countries, On Stage Lighting is the website most favoured by people looking for stage lighting information and help.
+Our monthly 80,000+ page views certainly keep the servers on their toes.

 Many OSL readers also buy their own lighting equipment and often have unique valuable knowledge, particularly using modern control and fixtures to get best value for their own money.

 Maybe all this is making you wonder how you can advertise your lighting product or business on an authority website like OSL.
-We have a number of highly attractive advertising options that we can discuss with you in more detail.
+We have a few advertising options that we can discuss with you in more detail.
 Simply email : editor [ a t ] onstagelighting.co.uk with your enquiry.

 The best way to contact On Stage Lighting is via email: editor [ a t ] onstagelighting.co.uk